kyriemao/LeCoRE/README.md

 - transformers 4.21.2
 - numpy: 1.22.4

+**Our implementation is based on the excellent open-source [SPLADE repository](https://github.com/naver/splade).
+Thanks to it!**

 ## Running Steps

 ### 1. Download and preprocess data.

 The four used public datasets can be downloaded from [QReCC](https://github.com/apple/ml-qrecc), [TopiOCQA](https://github.com/McGill-NLP/topiocqa), [CAsT-19 and CAsT-20](https://www.treccast.ai/).
-Refer to the [preprocess folder] for data preprocessing.
+Refer to the [preprocess folder] for data preprocessing and finally move all preprocessed data into a ''datasets'' folder.

 ### 2. Index passages
 We use the pre-trained ad-hoc SPLADE model "naver/efficient-splade-V-large-doc", which can be downloaded in huggingface, to generate passage embeddings: